Xylambda/torchfitter/README.md

-Since `torchfitter` leverages the power of `accelerate`, the device management will rely on the latter though you can set the `accelerate.Accelerator` object to perform minor changes:
+Since `torchfitter` leverages the power of `accelerate`, the device management will rely on the latter though you can set the `accelerate.Accelerator` object to control its parameters:

 ```python
 from accelerate import Accelerator